fabi1cazenave/webL10n/README.md

 welcome#mark=welcome, **{{user}}**!
 ```

+### Multi-line strings

+Multi-line and wrapped strings aren’t supported at the moment.
+The *.properties way to extend a string on several lines is to use a backslash at the end of line… but there could be sharper/easier ways to handle that.

+YAML handles multi-line / wrapped strings nicely with the pipe and backslash operators, maybe we could reuse that in webL10n?

+### Arrays and lists

+There are (rare) cases where we’d want the entity to be an array or a list, instead of a string.
+We could use a JSON- or YAML-like syntax for that.

 ### Plural, gender…

 The Mozilla l20n project introduces the concept of “expression”, which can be used to address most grammatical rules.